openhab/openhab-docs/tutorials/demo.md

  - `userdata`: Here you will find all the data that is generated during runtime: log files, database files, etc. In theory this should be the only folder where openHAB needs write permission on.
  - `addons`: Here you can drop add-ons (or any other OSGi bundles) that you want to be deployed in your instance.
 These can be add-ons for openHAB 1.x and 2.x likewise.
 Note that all "normal" add-ons are already included in the openHAB distribution and all you need is to name them in your 'addons.cfg' file (see below).
 Hence the `addons` folder is mainly useful if you have received jars from other sources and want to install and test them.

-## Choosing Demo as a Base Package and further add-ons to be Installed
+## Choosing Demo as a Base Package and Further Add-ons to be Installed

 The demo package consists of example configuration files and samples of add-ons and UIs.
 In order to install the demo, you must edit the file 'conf/services/addons.cfg'.
 Uncomment the line `package=` and set it to `demo` as shown below: